develprr/metamatic-router-demo/README.md

-# A Metamatic Router Demo
+# A Demo About Using Metamatic

-A demo app for showcasing the Metamatic framework and testing Metamatic in different real use cases.
+A demo app for showcasing Metamatic™ framework and testing it in different real use cases.

 ### Introduction